top of page

 What do you stand for?

 Providing opportunities and platforms for talented women and nourishing healthy creative ecosystems.
-Learning from healthy ecosystems in nature we apply similar principals of diversity, balance, respect for people and resources and appreciation of beauty.
-We invest any funds raised in local artists, musicians and future events.
+Investing any funds raised in local artists, musicians and future events.

 Building community one event at a time.
-To attract a diversity of people to our events we make them free when possible and also offer sliding scale and sponsored tickets.
-Many events are all-ages and family friendly.
+Attracting a wide diversity of people to our happenings.
+Making our gatherings free when ever possible.
+Hosting both adult and all-ages and family friendly events.

 Pax Leigh Robinson